MSailsbery/Example-Projects/README.md

 # Example-Projects
+Thank you for checking out my repository!
-In this repository I upload projects that are examples of various coding, data science, and machine learning skills.
+In here, I upload projects that are examples of various coding, data science, and machine learning skills.

 For end-to-end projects, I suggest looking at NLP - Will a Given Bill Pass the Senate or water_main_breaks_project.